5. Visualization

 • Atoms (checkbox): Enable or disable rendering of atoms.

 • Size: Select the property used for atom sizing.
-Options include auto (when element, diameter, or sigma data is available), type, and element.
+Options include auto (when element, diameter, or sigma data is available), type, element, and a few pre-defined choices for custom atom diameters.
+The text field can be edited and a different custom diameter entered.

-• Opacity: The transparency of atoms and bonds (range: 0.0 – 1.0, where 1.0 is fully opaque and 0.0 is fully transparent; only available for LAMMPS versions supporting this feature).
+• Opacity: The transparency of atoms (range: 0.0 – 1.0, where 1.0 is fully opaque and 0.0 is fully transparent).
+Bonds have their own Opacity setting in the Bonds section below.

-• Colormap: Select the colormap used for coloring by a per-atom property.
-Currently available continuous colormaps are: BWR (blue-white-red), RWB (red-white-blue), PWT (purple-white-teal), BWG (blue-white-green), BGR (blue-green-red), “Viridis” (from matplotlib), “Plasma” (from matplotlib), “Inferno” (from matplotlib), “Teal”, “Rainbow”, and Grayscale.
-Sequential is a map with discrete colors.
-These are pre-defined colormap settings and cannot be adjusted from LAMMPS-GUI.
+• Map: Select the colormap used for coloring by a per-atom property.
+This option is not available for atom color selections type and element.
+Currently available continuous colormaps are: RWB (red-white-blue), PWT (purple-white-teal), BWG (blue-white-green), BGR (blue-green-red), Grayscale (black-white), Viridis (from matplotlib), Plasma (from matplotlib), Inferno (from matplotlib), Magma (from matplotlib), Cividis (from matplotlib), Turbo (from matplotlib), Teal, and Rainbow.
+Sequential, Landscape, and Basic are maps with discrete colors.
+These are pre-defined colormap settings and currently cannot be adjusted from LAMMPS-GUI directly.
 As for all image settings, further customizations can be realized by copying the dump image command line as customized by the Image Viewer to the editor and then run LAMMPS and observe the resulting images in the Slideshow Viewer window.
 Then the color map setting can be fully customized according to the dump_modify colormap documentation.

 • Min / Max: Set the range of the colormap.
 Use auto to have LAMMPS determine the range automatically or specify an explicit numeric value.